Women marched on Washington. Now they want to impeach Trump.

 In addition to the "impeach" Christmas sweaters, donors can sign holiday cards wishing Trump a "merciful end to your presidency" that will be delivered to Trump Tower in New York City by an anti-Trump "resistance-themed" choir.

-Andi Pringle, the executive director of March On and a leader of the Women's March on Washington in January, told NBC News it's a tongue-in cheek approach to dumping the president that's meant to get liberals fire up about voting in next year's midterm elections, which often see a drop off in Democratic turnout.
+Vanessa Wruble, the executive director of March On and a leader of the Women's March on Washington in January, told NBC News it's a tongue-in cheek approach to dumping the president that's meant to get liberals fired up about voting in next year's midterm elections, which often see a drop in Democratic turnout.

 "It’s a fun Christmas gag.
-It's really about fundraising, we're trying to make money," she said, while also pointing to all the progressive issues she noted are jeopardized by the GOP-controlled Congress.
+It's really about fundraising, we're trying to make money," Wruble said, while also pointing to all the progressive issues she noted are jeopardized by the GOP-controlled Congress.

 "Because we are the organizers of the Women’s Marches across the country, we are singularly placed to speak to the women’s vote and issue, including the #MeToo movement," she said.

 Democratic leaders on Capitol Hill have tried to tamp down impeachment fever, worried it's premature as long as Republicans control Congress and politically damaging to lawmakers from swing districts.
-But at the same time, a growing number of Democratic and progressive groups have recognized that the issue resonates with their grassroots and and small-dollar donors.
+But at the same time, a growing number of Democratic and progressive groups have recognized that the issue resonates with their grass roots and small-dollar donors.

-Rep. Al Green, D-Texas, reiterated on the House floor Wednesday that he will force a vote on impeachment before Christmas, reacting to Trump's retweets of a British anti-Muslim politician.
+Rep. Al Green, D-Texas, reiterated on the House floor Wednesday that he will force a vote on impeachment before Christmas, reacting to Trump's retweets of a British anti-Muslim group.

 There were hundreds of Women Marches across the country after the inauguration in what some researchers have labeled the largest single-day political demonstration in U.S. history.
 March On, and its affiliated super PAC, Fight Back PAC, were formed to try to continue that mission.

-"Imagine the Women's Marches, only we're all headed to the polls," she said.
+"Imagine the Women's Marches, only we're all headed to the polls," Wruble said.

-Note: CORRECTION (November 29, 2017, 5:31 p.m., ET): An earlier version of this article misidentified the source of several quotations about the women's march.
-The remarks were said by Vanessa Wruble, the executive director of March On, not Andi Pringle, the executive director of March On's political action committee.
-(Pringle was also misidentified as the executive director of March On.)